Engels And Mickey Mouse Science

 The difference here is between two views of the same Necker Cube, not between the latter and an ordinary cube.

-However, as we have seen, it's Engels who wants to impose this 'Law' on nature, while I want to impose nothing on anything.
+However, as we have seen, it is Engels who wants to impose this 'Law' on nature, while I want to impose nothing on anything.

 So, when comrade Jones says the following:

-he has plainly ignored what Engels elsewhere tells his disciples, as we saw above:
+he has plainly ignored what Engels elsewhere tells us about his theory:

 Dialectics, however, is nothing more than the science of the general laws of motion and development of nature, human society and thought.
 [Engels (1976) p.180.
 Bold emphasis added.]